ICT Accessibility Regulation FAQs

 Two examples of an essential resource are requiring users to go to an external Web site to take an online quiz as part of their grade or to read an electronic resource for class.
 An example of a supplemental resource is a collection of “for further reading” resources where the list or the resources reside on third-party sites.
 Care should be taken in determining what is an essential resource versus a supplemental resource, and not rushing too quickly to declare something is supplemental simply for expediency or ease of implementation.

 Because of the use of emerging technologies on campus and also the difficulty in making some electronic resources fully accessible, there are officially sponsored systems which reside on third-party servers, that can still be used in inaccessible ways.
-You should consult NC State’s Accessibility Guides to learn best practices in using the various systems on campus and/or confer with DSO to discuss reasonable accommodations.
+You should consult NC State’s IT Accessibility Quick Guides to learn best practices in using the various systems on campus and/or confer with DSO to discuss reasonable accommodations.

 12. What does “providing an equivalent experience mean”?
 Does this mean I don’t have to make particular technologies accessible but can provide an alternative instead?